-DigiCert issues a Manufacturer CA Certificate when participating in a Private PKI program upon approval and fulfillment of the CP requirements from that program.
+DigiCert issues a Manufacturer CA Certificate when participating in a Private PKI program upon approval and fulfillment of the CP and contractual requirements from that program.

-3.2.2.4 Authentication of Marks in Verified Mark Certificates
+3.2.2.4 Authentication of Marks in Mark Certificates

-DigiCert issues VMCs with a Mark upon completing the relevant requirements listed in the VMCRequirements as referenced in section 1.1.
+DigiCert issues Mark Certificates upon completing the relevant requirements listed in the MC Requirements as referenced in Section 1.1.

-3.2.3.
-Authentication of Individual Identity
+3.2.3 Authentication of Individual Identity